freekode/freekode.github.io/_posts/2015-05-25-munin-with-nginx.md

 $ spawn-fcgi -s /var/run/munin/fcgi-html.sock -U www-data -u www-data -g munin /usr/lib/munin/cgi/munin-cgi-html
 {% endhighlight %}

 To debug, just add `-n` parameter.
 Pleast be aware, in that way your nginx server must work by www-data user.
-If not change your configuration or change username and group in the commands.
+If not, change your configuration or change username and group in the commands.

 [Here](http://munin-monitoring.org/wiki/MuninConfigurationMasterCGI) official manual, there is some difference.
-Insteag of `cgi-bin` I write `munin-cgi`, don't know why, but on that works for me.
+Instead of `cgi-bin` I wrote `munin-cgi`, don't know why, but on that works for me.